rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

-No, but RethinkDB supports a very powerful, expressive, and easy to learn query language that can do almost anything SQL can do (and many things SQL can't do, such as mixing queries with Javascript expressions and Hadoop-style map/reduce).
+No, but RethinkDB supports a very powerful, expressive, and easy to learn query language that can do almost anything SQL can do (and many things SQL can't do, such as mixing queries with JavaScript expressions and Hadoop-style map/reduce).

 ## How do queries get routed in a RethinkDB cluster? ##